- Follow a personal letter format in order to write a letter to a hospitalized child.

 Step 6.
 Hand out the Letter Template Sheet and have students write their own letters to children who are patients at hospitals or treatment centers.
 Remind students to think of inspiring and motivating stories to share, as well as things that make them feel happy.

 Step 7.
-Write the following address on the board and have students use the envelope on the Letter Template Sheet to practice properly addressing an envelope (including formatting, capitalization, and comma use) so that letters arrive at the right destination.
+Write the address for a children's hospital on the board.
+Have students use the envelope on the Letter Template Sheet to practice properly addressing an envelope (including formatting, capitalization, and comma use) so that letters arrive at the right destination.

 Step 8.
 Remind students of the due date to bring in a stamp from home so that their letters can be mailed along with their classmates’ letters.